ftnt-cse/soc_simulator/README.md

 #### playbooks.json
-Typically the playbook collection is created while developing the scenario on FortiSOAR, once completed it has to be exported as playbooks.json so the simulator can upload it to the FortiSOAR unstance where it runs.
+Typically the playbook collection is created while developing the scenario on FortiSOAR, once completed it has to be exported as playbooks.json so the simulator can upload it to the FortiSOAR instance where it runs.
 To make sure the playbooks within this collection are only triggered for the scenario alerts the 'source' value of the scneario.json template file has to be used as a filter all playbooks.json collection playbooks.

 #### scenario.json
 A sample template structure: